crcdng/tezos-dev-resources/list.md

 * SmartPy "The SmartPy language is available through a Python library for building and analyzing Tezos smart contracts.
 It comes with various tools: a compiler that generates Michelson code, a simulation engine, a contract explorer, etc." https://smartpy.io/ (MIT License) SmartPy also has an online IDE so you don't have to install anything to start coding: https://smartpy.io/ide.
 Note that despite the name, SmartPy also offers a TypeScript implementation.
 **SmartPy is my recommendation for quick experiments and introductory blockchain coding on Tezos**

+* Taqueria "Taqueria provides a seamless development workflow to easily build, test and deploy your Tezos applications." https://taqueria.io/ Taqueria provides a Command Line Interface and VSCode plugin, integrating tools such as SmartPy, Ligo, Taquito and Flextesa (a blockchain simulator).
+It aims to simplify setup of development tools, compilation and deployment.
+**Taqueria (in beta) looks promising if you are comfortable with command line tools and/or VSCode**

 ---